-Kids Love Sharing their Home with Friends: What I enjoy about home parties is that they allow my kids to share our home and who we are as a family with their friends.
-Although I have to admit that the clean-up before and afterwards is sometimes not my favorite part, the fact that the whole family is drawn into the celebration makes it worth it.
+- Kids Love Sharing Their Home With Friends: What I enjoy about home parties is that they allow my kids to share our home and who we are as a family with their friends.
+Although I have to admit that the clean-up before and afterward is sometimes not my favorite part, the fact that the whole family is drawn into the celebration makes it worth it.
 After my oldest daughter had been invited to several elaborate "Sweet Sixteen" parties, I was wondering what she would want for her own special day.
-Even though we offered her other possibilities, she chose to have an English Tea Party with crafts, foods, and decorations she had designed herself.
+Even though we offered her other possibilities, she chose to have an English Tea Party with crafts, food, and decorations she had designed herself.

-Home Parties Give Kids a Chance to Shine: We re-use the same game ideas for most of our parties, just changing the theme.
-As a result, my oldest daughter was able to plan, organize and run most of our 5 birthday parties by the time she turned 11!
-It took some “giving up” of my own ideas of the perfect party, since my kids often plan a party which is a unique combination of their current interests, such as the Luau Chinese Princess party we has a couple of years ago.
+- Home Parties Give Kids a Chance to Shine: We re-use the same game ideas for most of our parties, just changing the theme.
+As a result, my oldest daughter was able to plan, organize and run most of our five birthday parties by the time she turned 11!
+It took some “giving up” of my own ideas of the perfect party since my kids often plan a party that is a unique combination of their current interests, such as the Luau Chinese Princess party we had a couple of years ago.

-Children Learn to Be Party Hosts and Planners: I’ve gradually learned to “let go” of the perfect birthday, which included letting my son help decorate his fireman cake for his 4th birthday, and my daughter to make an all orange cake for the Luau party decorated with orange candles she had made herself (no one wanted to eat it, but she was very proud).
-I’ve now become convinced that part of what we are doing in giving birthday parties for our children is teaching them how to be hospitable and how to plan and execute an “event,” which as anyone in a church or any other organization knows is an essential life skill!
-Here are a few of our favorite ideas:
+- Children Learn to Be Party Hosts and Planners: I’ve gradually learned to “let go” of the perfect birthday, which included letting my son help decorate his fireman cake for his fourth birthday, and my daughter making an all-orange cake for the Luau party decorated with orange candles she had made herself (no one wanted to eat it, but she was very proud).
+I’ve now become convinced that part of what we are doing in giving birthday parties for our children is teaching them how to be hospitable and how to plan and execute an “event,” which, as anyone in a church or any other organization knows, is an essential life skill!
+Here are a few of our favorite ideas.

 Fun and Easy Birthday Theme Ideas

-Doggy party: Make doggy ears using elastic around head and felt ears attached on either side.
+- Doggy Party: Make doggy ears using elastic around the head and felt ears attached on either side.
 Have kids stick on circles of black self-adhesive felt.
 I've used this theme several times for a pink poodle party, a dalmatian party, and a puppy party.
 One time, I also made T-shirts of a pink dog made of felt on a purple shirt.
-That year, I used the same theme for 3 kids parties, which made the planning easier.
+That year, I used the same theme for three kids' parties, which made the planning easier.

-Fair and Rodeo Party: Dress up like cowboys, have stick pony races and lassoing contests.
-Play “fair” games like dartboard, put balls in bucket, knock over cans with ball or beanbag, drop clothespins in a bottle, throw ring around a soda bottle, bob for apples, make caramel apples, and serve cotton candy, corn dogs and popcorn.
+- Fair and Rodeo Party: Dress up like cowboys, and have stick pony races and lassoing contests.
+Play “fair” games like a dartboard, put balls in a bucket, knock over cans with a ball or beanbag, drop clothespins in a bottle, throw a ring around a soda bottle, bob for apples, make caramel apples, and serve cotton candy, corn dogs and popcorn.

-Tea Party: Have girls get dressed up and bring their stuffed animals or bears.
+- Tea Party: Have girls get dressed up and bring their stuffed animals or bears.
 You can use plastic or real glass tea sets.
-For “tea” you can use pink lemonade or milk with hot chocolate powdered mix to stir in for the “sugar”.
+For “tea,” you can use pink lemonade or milk with a hot chocolate powdered mix to stir in for the “sugar.”
 Serve small pieces of food.
-Play music and sing some kids songs.
+Play music and sing some kid's songs.

-Bible Character Party: Have kids dress up as Bible characters.
-Act out some Bible stories, have stories read aloud, or watch short Bible story movie.
+- Bible Character Party: Have kids dress up as Bible characters.
+Act out some Bible stories, have stories read aloud, or watch a short Bible story movie.
 Play games based on Bible story themes (pin animals on Noah’s ark).
-We've sometimes combined this theme with a tea party, or a princess party (dress up as a Bible princess?
-Well, O.K. most of them end up as Ester).
+We've sometimes combined this theme with a tea party or a princess party (dress up as a Bible princess?
+Well, O.K., most of them end up as Ester).

-Gun Party: O.K.
-I only have one boy but I've learned my lesson.
+- Gun Party: O.K.
+I only have one boy, but I've learned my lesson.
 Boys like guns.
-We had a great time one year hosting a party which involved nerf wars, airsoft shooting (the boys made paper targets then had a certain number of shots to try to hit their target), nerf target practice (set up Barbie dolls or stuffed animals and let 'em at them), and marshmallow gun wars.
+We had a great time one year hosting a party that involved nerf wars, airsoft shooting (the boys made paper targets and had a certain number of shots to try to hit their target), nerf target practice (set up Barbie dolls or stuffed animals and let 'em at them), and marshmallow gun wars.
 The marshmallow guns were the party award.
 We got PVC pipe and showed them the basic design.
-They built their gun and used electrical tape to decorate it.
+They built their gun and used electrical tape to decorate them.
 We gave every guy a bag of marshmallows and set them out in the yard.
 They had a blast.
 This was one of our favorite parties ever.